derykmakgill/had/_page/about/index.md

 ### Contact

 You can email me at deryk@makgill.ch.
 Please don't send me DMs on unsocial media or chat apps.
+You can also send me physical mail.
+Email me for a secure forwarding address.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----